Victoryismine52/mining-syndicate-platform/README.md

 This command applies pending schema changes and inserts records from `server/seeds/`.

 `git` must be available in your PATH for repository cloning.

+### Memory storage mode

+Setting `STORAGE_MODE=memory` launches the API using JSON files loaded into RAM instead of Postgres.
+Seed data lives in `server/data/seed.json`.
+Because changes aren't persisted, restart the server to reset to the contents of that file.

 ## Self-Contained Tools